What is Empty Bowls?

 Are there “empty bowls” in our community?

-Our local community agencies provide much more than food for our neighbors in need.
+Our local community support agencies provide much more than food for our neighbors in need.

-• ResourceWest, located in downtown Hopkins, works to connect and stabilize individuals and families in the West Metro through resource connections, collaborative programs, social services, and children & youth programs.
-Every year ResourceWest makes over 10,000 resource connections for people looking for food, housing, healthcare, jobs, education, and more.
-In 2014, ResourceWest served over 1,000 children with school supplies, winter warm wear, and holiday gifts.
-Our Social Services Program provided more than 25 financial grants for car repairs, prescriptions & childcare.
-We provided over 600 households in crisis due to homelessness, sudden loss of income, health issues, or transportation issues with short-term case management assistance.
-ResourceWest believes in helping people move from crisis to action to hope.
+- ResourceWest, located in downtown Hopkins, works to connect and stabilize individuals and families in the west metro through social services, youth programs, and on site collaborative programs.
+Each year ResourceWest makes over 10,000 resource connections for people seeking food, housing, healthcare, jobs, education, transportation and more.
+In 2015, ResourceWest provided over 1,200 children with school supplies, winter warm wear, and holiday gifts.
+The social services program provided 36 financial grants for car repairs, prescriptions, and childcare.
+And over 800 households in crisis caused by homelessness, sudden loss of income, health issues, or transportation issues were provided with short-term case management assistance.